 If you enable Force dual-level audit passwords, AUDITCON will immediately prompt you (twice) to enter the new level 2 password.
-These menus are not shown here, because audit passwords are not permitted in NetWare networks.

-- 3. Review the settings on the current screen, and change any settings as needed. - 4.
-When you are finished, press Esc to exit the menu. - 5.
-Choose Yes to save the changes and return to menu 1497, 1498, or 1499, or choose No to leave the audit configuration unchanged.
+- 3 Review the settings on the current screen, and change any settings as needed. - 4 When you are finished, press Esc to exit the menu. - 5 Choose Yes to save the changes and return to menu 1497, 1498, or 1499, or choose No to leave the audit configuration unchanged.

-Warning: Audit files consume disk resources that might be needed by other users.
+WARNING: Audit files consume disk resources that might be needed by other users.
 Before you define the number and size of audit files, discuss your projected disk space requirements with an administrator for each server that holds a replica of the container.